PLMUN-CITCS/2025-ITELEC2-LAB020/README.md

-# 2025-ITELEC2-LAB018
+# 2025-ITELEC2-LAB020
 Week 05 - Working with Functions

-Laboratory # 18 - Guided Coding Exercise: Nested Functions and Reusing User-Defined Functions
+Laboratory # 20 - Group Activity # 01 - Problem 02: Even or Odd Checker with Input and Logic Functions

 ## **Instructions**